Writing & Debugging Scripts

 Task 7.1 Asking the user to specify a date.

 For this step, we have to learn a new Python command, specifically the input() command.
-Find out about this command in Spyder’s help window by activating the help window and typing “input” as the Object.
+Find out about this command in VSCode’s help window by activating the help window and typing “input” as the Object.
 The help is not super helpful.
 You could search the web for “Python input function” and likely find some quick tutorials, but what we do below should suffice.

 • First, delete all existing terminals and interactive windows in VSCode to clear all variables.